 Where Should You Eat in Guimaras?

-- Mango shake and dessert stalls — Scattered around Jordan and Nueva Valencia.
-Fresh Guimaras mango shakes, mango floats, and dried mango for ₱50–100 ($0.90–1.80 USD).
-You’ll stop at more than one.
+- Scattered throughout Jordan and Nueva Valencia.
+Fresh shakes, mango floats, dried mango. ₱50–100 each.

 Guimaras mangoes are genuinely different from the mangoes you'll find in Manila supermarkets.
 The ones sold at roadside stalls on the island — small, golden, and unrefrigerated — are sweeter than anything you've tasted.
 Buy a kilo and eat them for merienda (afternoon snack).
 And if you see green mangoes being sold with bagoong (shrimp paste), that's how we eat unripe mango in the Philippines.
 The combination of sour and salty is addictive.